ingogriebsch/spring-hateoas-siren/README.md

 ## Restrictions
 * Siren [Embedded Link][Siren Entity Embedded Link]s are currently not implemented through the module itself.
-If you need them, you need to implement a pojo representing an embedded link and add it as content of either a `CollectionModel` or `PagedModel` instance.
+If you want them, you need to implement a pojo representing an embedded link and add it as content of either a `CollectionModel` or `PagedModel` instance.
 * Siren [Embedded Representation][Siren Entity Embedded Representation]s are currently only supported if defined as the content of either a `CollectionModel` or a `PagedModel` instance.
 It is currently not possible to build a hierarchy based on instances of either `RepresentationModel` or `EntityModel`.

 ## Customization
-This module currently uses a really simple approach to map the respective model to Siren [entity-class][Siren Entity Class] attributes.
-If you want to override/enhance this behavior you need to expose an implementation of the `SirenEntityClassProvider' interface as a Spring bean.
+This module currently uses a really simple approach to map the respective model to the [class attribute][Siren Entity Class] of the [Siren Entity][].
+If you want to override/enhance this behavior you need to expose an implementation of the `SirenEntityClassProvider` interface as a Spring bean.

 ## Client-side Support